Back to Freepik Calendar

 arrow

-We already acknowledge the importance of taking care of the environment and raising awareness about issues like climate change, our future and the future of the next generations.
+We already acknowledge the importance of taking care of the environment and raising awareness about issues like climate change, our future, and the future of the next generations.
 Nevertheless, giving nature such a predominant place has not been an easy task.
 It has taken years and a lot of effort.
-One of the greatest achievements in human history has been the creation of Earth Day, a celebration designed to make the difference.
-It began in 1970 thanks to a young activist, Denis Hayes.
+One of the greatest achievements in human history has been the creation of Earth Day, a celebration designed to make a difference.
+Earth Day origins trace back to 1970, thanks to a young activist named Denis Hayes.
 Year after year, Earth Day gathered more and more people–and more than 141 countries.
-Today we are going to learn more about the historical milestones that consolidated this date and some interesting facts about Earth Day.
+Today, we are going to learn more about the historical milestones that consolidated this date and some interesting facts about Earth Day.

 1970